tiequan12345/tiequan-pnl-webapp/docs/implementation-plan.md

 - **Validation**
   - Visit `/api/prices/health` without a session cookie and confirm it returns 200.
-  - Use a manual portfolio with only MANUAL assets and ensure the dashboard no longer shows “Prices stale.”
+  - Use a manual portfolio with only MANUAL assets and ensure the dashboard no longer shows "Prices stale."

 ### Phase 2 – Holdings Filter & Ledger Semantics
 **Objective:** Close the gap between backend filters and UI expectations, and enforce ledger trade contracts server-side.